tyr-lang/test.conformance/Roadmap.md

  - explicit methodslots
  * interface conflict resolution

- - scoped public/protected visibility (private[])
+ - scoped private/protected visibility (private[] protected[])

- - scoped protected visibility (protected
+ - inherited visibility (override)
+  * note: this can lead to visibilities that cannot be expressed otherwise for multi inheritance